 - A new insight is on its way that can help you annotate your insights; it's called Content Insight.

-- New algorithms for the recommendation engine.
+- New content recommendation algorithms for the recommendation engine.